Family, Friends Remember Man Who Saved Five People From Murrah Building - NewsBreak

 Family, Friends Remember Man Who Saved Five People From Murrah Building

-A man who helped save five people from the Oklahoma City Bombing was laid to rest on Friday.
+A man who helped save five people from the Oklahoma City Bombing was laid to rest today.

 Raymond Washburn is one of the heroes from the Oklahoma City Bombing.